gokemon/connector-node/README.md

 # connector-node
-Connector is a Medium.com clone.

-Connector is a fully featured social blogging site including:
+Connector is a reverse-engineered clone of the social blogging site Medium.com which includes;

 - Authentication with JWT(JSON Web Token)
 - Profiles with images